Could you be missing this vital nutrient because of your diet? Find out if you’re not getting enough and missing out on the benefits of zinc.

 Almost 20 percent of the population is at risk of overt zinc deficiency, while insufficient intake — a level at which your intake doesn’t meet your daily needs — is seen in almost one out two people.
 (1)

 How important is zinc?
 It’s involved in over 300 different chemical reactions in the body.
-From immunity to wound healing, healthy skin to libido, zinc packs a serious health punch.
+From immunity to wound healing, healthy skin to libido, it packs a serious health punch.

 Here are ways zinc can supercharge your health.